 At Iris Dental, we have a variety of treatments which help with restoring your smile.
 Two of these are crowns and bridges.
 Used as an effective means of restoring damaged teeth, they can be a highly successful treatment.

 Dental crowns (often referred to as ‘dental caps’ or ‘tooth caps’) cover and encase the affected tooth or teeth.
 They may be fitted to patients who have suffered from a tooth trauma or impact that resulted in chips or breakages.

 At Iris Dental, we believe that a crown is one of the most effective options available when attempting to save a tooth which is in need of added strength and security.
 Made out of porcelain or gold fixtures, crowns aim to strengthen weakened or damaged teeth.
-The crown fits over the existing damaged tooth, replacing the full exterior, or natural crown.
+The crown fits over the existing tooth, replacing the full exterior, or natural crown.
 You may initially be given a temporary crown whilst a permanent one is being created.

 Crowns are also used for aesthetic reasons when we need to change the shape or colour of a tooth.

 Similar to a crown, a bridge is a prosthetic option for patients who have lost more than one tooth.
 It replaces the missing tooth or teeth by ‘bridging’ the gap with an artificial replacement composed of the same material as that of a crown.
 If you have lost one or more teeth, the two remaining teeth either side of the gap will be prepared for crowns that will anchor the bridge, which consists of one or more prosthetic teeth.
 Replacing the missing teeth assists with

 Dental Crowns and Dental Bridges in Point Cook